Analytics Methodology & Data Policy

 Fiscal year labels follow issuer reporting conventions.

 Cross-company comparison in the active Profit Capture vs Capital Burden view relies primarily on ratios, not on ranking absolute revenue across currencies.
-The current comparison layer includes eight issuer-level nodes.
+The current comparison layer includes eight issuer-level companies.

 Project fact: TSMC reports in TWD, ASML in EUR, and most U.S. issuers in USD—reflecting filing currency, not a consolidated FX policy.